matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 Matrix specification might still contain a reply fallback.
 So for at least some period of time clients will still need to strip reply fallbacks from messages.

-Clients which don't implement rich replies or edits may see messages without context, confusing users.
-However, most replies and edits are in close proximity to the original message, making context likely to be nearby.
+Clients which don't implement rich replies may see messages without context, confusing users.
+However, most replies are in close proximity to the original message, making context likely to be nearby.
 Clients should also have enough information in the event to render helpful indications to users while they work on full support.

 Clients which aren't using
 [intentional mentions](https://spec.matrix.org/v1.7/client-server-api/#mentioning-the-replied-to-user)